 Summary

 In summary, our review of the evidence found that it is possible to engage GPs in the commissioning of services, and that there was some evidence that such schemes may have an impact on such things as prescribing costs and waiting times.
-However, we found no clear evidence to suggest that involving primary care clinicians in commissioning led to improvements in population health.
+However, we found no clear evidence to suggest that involving GPs in commissioning led to improvements in population health.
 We found that there were ‘virtuous cycles’ where successful engagement of GPs which led to local action generated greater local engagement, and ‘vicious cycles’ where clinicians withdrew from engagement if they felt they had no influence.
 The environment within which primary care-led commissioners operated was very important in determining whether they were successful.
 Where there was a more permissive and supportive environment, primary care commissioners were generally more able to achieve both their stated objectives.
 Internal relationships between the clinical leaders and membership were also key to successful initiatives.
 Continued support from the wider clinician body was important in terms of sustaining the legitimacy of commissioning actions by the leading clinicians and in ensuring that the membership bought-in to any changes that they were required to make at their practice.
 Finally, it was clear from our review that GP-led commissioning had tended to focus on activities that were seen as most relevant to primary care including addressing prescribing and developing primary and community care services.
 There was little evidence that GP clinicians had changed secondary care services and there was very little evidence that clinical involvement in commissioning had led to any particular outcome.

 GP ‘added value’ in CCGs